MediatedCommunications/Mime-Detective/README.md

 ```
 # Definition Packs
 Definition packs make it easy to expand or limit the number of definitions that the
-engine will use.
+Inspector will use.
 You can use one of the provided definition packs, create a limited
 subset of a definition pack, or create entirely new definition packs from scratch.

 ## Default Definitions